-Whilst Advalorem was the most significant investment made by the Schemes, £1,100,000 was invested in a 'sub fund' of Swan Holding PCC Limited (Swan), a company incorporated in the Isle of Man.
-The Schemes hold shares in this entity.
+Whilst Advalorem was the most significant investment made by the Schemes, £1,100,000 was purportedly invested in a 'sub fund' of Swan Holding PCC Limited (Swan), a company incorporated in the Isle of Man.
+The Schemes purportedly hold shares in this entity.
 Dalriada has been informed by a director of Swan that the funds were not invested in property directly, but rather by making a loan to a third party which then invested in property.
 Dalriada has requested a copy of the relevant loan documentation.
-However it has not been provided and it remains unclear what realisable value, if any, the investment holds.
+However, it has not been provided and it remains unclear what realisable value, if any, the purported investment holds.
+Dalriada continues to correspond with Swan regarding the transactions.